rbassett3/FDE-Tools/README.md

 ![](https://github.com/rbassett3/FDE-Tools/blob/master/Examples/Monterey/Monterey.png)  |  ![](https://github.com/rbassett3/FDE-Tools/blob/master/Examples/Univariate/Exponential.png)

 ## Installation & Configuration

 1. Clone this repository to a local directory.
 2. Install OSQP, and (optionally, for interior-point capabilities) CVXOPT

+**Update 8/18/21**: This package is now a few years old, and some of its packages are outdated.
+For specific version numbers of major Python packages that you can use in order to generate a compatible environment, see [this](https://github.com/rbassett3/FDE-Tools/issues/1) issue.

 ```
 pip install OSQP CVXOPT
 ```